Adobe-Marketing-Cloud/marketing-cloud-php-sdk/README.md

 ### Retrieve a Queued Report

-Once the report_id is retrieved for the trended, ranked, or overtime report, use the Report.GetReport API call to retrieve the report
+Once the report ID is retrieved for the trended, ranked, or overtime report, use the Report.GetReport API call to retrieve the report

     $response = $reportApi->queueRanked(array(
         //... (see above)